 I just want to write something about this topic which is very common in many organizations/companies .
 I am talking about BUSINESS TRIPS.

-I’ve have seen and done a lot of such activities during my professional career in engineering.
-But to be honest, to do a business trip to your customers or supplier can generate a positive impact to your “on going’’ project, but if you do that often on weekly (or even monthly) basis WITHOUT having a plan or an agenda of your effective activity during that B-Trip it is rather a complete waste of resources (money, time, expertise …you name it).
+I’ve have seen and done a lot of such activities during my professional career in engineering too.
+To do a business trip to your customers or supplier can generate a positive impact to your “on going’’ project indeed, but if you do that often on weekly (or even monthly) basis WITHOUT having a plan or an agenda of your effective activity during that B-Trip it is rather a complete waste of resources (money, time, expertise …you name it).
 I experienced that myself a while ago when I had to travel in different countries almost weekly, 2 or 3 days.
 I was continuously tired.
 At one point you can even succeed to annoy your supplier or customer with your useless visits, when you have literally no reason to be there.
 But many employees just go in BT, because their boss wants so.

 But unfortunately the opposite is exactly what’s happening in many cases.
 Some « technical » staff travel just because it is the management wish to do that, but not because they have a clear purpose for it.
 Travel and expense policy of a company is created to limit the expenditure of an employee while on a business trip.
 But in such a case, many employees take advantage of this and charge additional expenses to fill their own pockets.
 Making an effective travel expense policy is a time consuming process and producing a fraud proof one is even harder.
 Proper guidelines are crucial to control the outflow of money.